GeurillaPaint/Projects/devops-challenge/README.md

 * This mini project's only requirement is kubectl.
 Everything else is optional.

 I opted to not pursue the bonus with automated testing.
-Most of the information I had found online involved applying Java scripts to the system and running stress tests on receiving and sending information to Kafka to store.
+There is, however, a testing file within my kafka directory that utilizes kafkacat for some load testing.
+I wouldn't call it automated, however, so I'm not counting it.

 For future release, I'd want to autoscale Kafka once a certain storage percentage was reached, or even a certain CPU percentage was reached